Japan's ancient and mysterious royal regalia

 Ninigi is considered a forefather to Japan's first emperor, Jimmu, whose reign officially dates from 660 B.C. -- and from whom a direct line of lineage is drawn to the present-day emperor.
 The items are said to have been handed from ruler to ruler ever since, and they were formally passed to Naruhito following his father's abdication in May.

-Over the centuries, the seizure or surrender of the regalia has played a role in disputes and competing claims to the throne.
+Over the centuries, the seizure or surrender of the regalia have played a role in disputes and competing claims to the throne.
 In the 14th century, emperor Go-Daigo is believed to have tricked a rival with replicas as he resisted attempts to overthrow his rule.

 It is not the items themselves that legitimize the throne's rule, however, but the unbroken lineage they represent, according to Cucek.